 Rosenberg Self-Esteem Scale (RSES) - Morris Rosenberg developed this scale in 1965.
 This 10-item scale assesses one’s overall sense of self-worth by assessing one’s positive and negative feelings.
 It is a uni-dimensional scale.
 A 4-point Likert scale format, ranging from “strongly agree” to “strongly disagree,” is used to answer all questions.
 Overall self-esteem is reflected in scores, where higher numbers suggest better confidence and self-acceptance.
 The RSES is noted for its high reliability and validity, making it suitable for use among the adolescents and adults across cultures.
 Cronbach’s alpha usually ranges from 0.77 to 0.88 across diverse samples.

-Research Design - The study adopted a descriptive and quantitative research design, ideal for establishing patterns and determining the extent of relationships between measurable variables.

 Data Collection Procedure - Informed consent was obtained from all participants, and institutional permissions were granted by participating schools.
 Ethical procedures were followed throughout the study.
 Before recording the responses, an attempt was made to develop a rapport with them.
 In the course of conversation, the respondents were requested to respond honestly and genuinely on the scales.
 If the respondents needed any clarification on any question, it was clarified to them so that they could respond without any confusion and with complete understanding.